 Botanical wallpaper is trendy – and in a children's bedroom, a botanical print will help develop the kids' interest in animals and plants.
 Think of the walls as an opportunity to delight and entertain, and also educate them.

-Our pick is The Forest Friends Wallpaper by Karlie Klum, available at Lime Lace.
+Our pick is The Forest Friends Wallpaper by Karlie Klum (shown below), available at Lime Lace.

 3. Add a little texture for a multi-dimensional effect

 Textured wallpapers are fun and useful for visually enhancing a small room.
 Kids will love their tactile look.
 Pick a colourful option for younger kids' rooms and something monochrome for older children.

 We like the Rain Wallpaper in teal by Karlie Klum, available at Lime Lace.

 Pastels are an enduringly popular choice for kids' bedroom – and with good reason.
 Easygoing and fun, a pastel wallpaper will complement most rooms, while making the most of the natural light coming into the room.

 We love the dreamy Marshmallow Clouds design from Graham & Brown, £20 per roll.

 5. Pick a wallpaper to match your child's interests

 When kids are interested in something, whether it's animals, cars, or playing nurse, they can't get enough of their new interest.
 Encourage them to explore their favourite activity with a matching wallpaper.